chiang-yuan/ProDAR/README.md

   ```
   python data-graphs.py
   ```
-> For above two steps, `*.ipynb` files are provided for markdown and optional visualization when jupyter lab/notebook is used.
+> For the above two steps, `*.ipynb` files are provided for markdown and optional visualization when jupyter lab/notebook is used.

 ## Run